Skip to main content

 Render Properties

-The parameters allows applications to specify values for WebGL parameters such as blending mode, depth testing etc. Any parameters will be applied temporarily while rendering this layer only.
+The parameters allows applications to specify values for GPU parameters such as blending mode, depth testing etc. Any parameters will be applied temporarily while rendering this layer only.

 getPolygonOffset (Function, optional)